jes5199/poppet/README.md

 # Summary
+THIS IS PRE-ALPHA CODE.
+NO ONE HAS EVER USED IT TO DO ANYTHING.

 Poppet is to Puppet as Sinatra is to Rails.
 Poppet is a Configuration Management Microframework.

 In Poppet, most things are small scripts that accept well-formed JSON on STDIN and output JSON on STDOUT, because Unix + Structure = Awesome.